adamforbes92/speedPulser/README.md

 The device takes the signals and converts them into signals to suit analog clusters – like the MK1 & MK2 Golf.
 It is fully opensource and the source code can be downloaded and adjusted to suit other brands if required.
 Please get in touch if you need help!

-It is based on a Lolin C3 ESP32.
+It is based on a Lolin C3 ESP32 and the BLDC motor is a TY3816B.

 ![SpeedPulserCoupler](/Images/BoardOverview.png)